isgandarliulvi/Blog-API-built-with-DjangoRestFramework/README.md

-A blog app built with Django & Django Rest Framework for backend
+A blog app built with Django & Django Rest Framework for Backend